chritzadz/whatsapp_echoBot/README.md

 In general, you can follow the sendMessage.js file in the repository.
 Note that when calling the function use **await** keyword to make sure that it is sent before the lambda function ended it's execution.

+## Creating custom template
+You can refer to this documentation: https://business.facebook.com/wa/manage/message-templates/.
+Make the template according to the needs.
+Make sure to follow the facebook policy of opt-in and opt-out to secure away reports from users.